Koudocko/LightShow/README.md

 ## **Methods**
+### **Expr Class**
+- static Expr& make(int& valE) : creates a new expression object from an lvalue
+- static Expr& make(const int& valE) : creates a new expression object from an rvalue
+- int getData() : retrieve the data stored in an expression object
+- operators +, -, *, /, %, &&, ||, !

+### **LightShow class**
+- void refreshAll() : immediately refreshes all the lights stored in the LightShow object
+- void onSwitch(void (*func)()) : set the functionality of the event when a new light instruction is swapped to in the LightShow object
+- bool active() : returns whether the LightShow object has finished executing (only valid if finite number of iterations is set)
+- void reset() : resets the LightShow object to its original state (also resumes executing if previously finished)
+- void refreshLight() : refreshes the state of the current light executing in the LightShow object
+- void push(unsigned long pin, unsigned long length, Expr& expr, int mode) : add a new light/instruction to the LightShow object

 ### **Creating a basic expression from literal(A) or variable(B)**
 #### **A)**

     LightShow ls;
     ls.push(8, 1000, Expr::make(true), DIGITAL);

 #### **B)**